MrJSA/m3u-Creator/README.md

 I have not tested it thoroughly yet.

 ### CUE_GDI_ISO_to_CHD
 Compresses the disc formats CUE/GDI/ISO to CHD.
-It will create the CHD file in the same folder this script is in using CHDMAN.
+It will create the CHD file in the same folder this script is in, using CHDMAN.

 ### CUE_GDI_ISO_to_CHD_subfolder
 Compresses the disc formats CUE/GDI/ISO to CHD.
-But different to the other script it will create the CHD file in the same folder as the original file is in.
+But different to the other script, it will create the CHD file in the same folder as the original file is in.

 ### CHD_to_CUE
 Decompresses CHD (V5) to CUE.
 (CUE is used by CD-based games.
 On the Raspberry Pi, CHD is supported by TurboGrafx-CD/PC Engine CD, Sega CD/Mega CD, and Dreamcast)